 When to Contact Your Doctor

-- Shortness of breath out of proportion to exercise or exertion
+- Shortness of breath, especially when out of proportion to exercise or exertion

 - Reviewer: Michael J. Fucci, DO

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.